Publisher: WinterPromise Publishing

 As an example, The American Story 1 Guide and Exclusives Set for the early grades includes the guidebook and two WinterPromise exclusive items: A New Land (Early American stories) and Make-Your-Own American History Book (for creating timeline pages).
 The complete set includes 18 more history-related books that are biographies or brief topical history books written for children.
 There are two Bible study books, four activity resource books, and seven more books on Native Americans (the focus theme).
 On your own you need to obtain the ten adventure reading books that tie into the historical theme....In addition, you will need timeline creation items which WP also offers, or you can use your own....A few of the items are consumable, so you will need extras for additional students, but most items are non-consumable.

 Bible study is included in all themed programs, usually, but not always, coordinating with the program theme.
 Resources and perspective are Protestant.
-The Christian (Protestant) worldview carries through the entire WinterPromise curriculum even though some of the books used are secular.
-The publisher notes in the lesson plans when there might be potential problems for Christians such as evolutionary assumptions.
+The Christian (Protestant) worldview carries through the entire WP curriculum even though some of the books used are secular....

-WinterPromise language arts programs are comprehensive, covering phonics, readings, vocabulary, spelling, handwriting, grammar, composition, and communication, each at the appropriate levels.
+WP language arts programs are comprehensive, covering phonics, readings, vocabulary, spelling, handwriting, grammar, composition, and communication, each at the appropriate levels.
 These programs include some workbooks like Explode the Code, SpellWell, Wordly Wise, and Easy Grammar.
 But they also include activity books and sets of real books to be used as readers.
 Reader packages are selected to coordinate with the themed programs.
-Language arts programs are available for PreK through high school, but only three programs for high school level are available at this time.
+Language arts programs are available for preK through high school, but only three programs for high school level are available at this time.
 Guidebooks for language arts have the same type of four-day lesson plan schedules that make it easy to use and coordinate all of the resources....